 Length: the switchbacks up the mountain from the start of the trail are only 2.2km each way

 Directions: from the Old Town, you can easily walk to the start of the hiking trail up Mount Srđ.
-From there, it's a really simple set of switchbacks all the way up the mountain, following the route of the well-known Dubrovnik Cable Car.
+From there, it's a simple set of switchbacks all the way up the mountain, following the same route as the well-known Dubrovnik Cable Car.
 Some people take the cable car up and hike back down, but I can really recommend hiking both ways.
-It's an easy trail, with a nice breeze, and seriously gorgeous views of the Old Town.
+It's an easy trail with a nice breeze and seriously gorgeous views of the Old Town.
 Plus, it's completely free!
-I tracked my hike all the way from my hostel in the Old Town as well as our return hike and our walk through the Old Town to our picnic dinner at the West Harbour, so my Strava activity includes more than just the hike, but you can clearly see the portion of the switchbacks.

 Bathrooms: yes, at the summit where the cable car arrives